adriandelarco/old_school/README.md

 ## Use cases

-For many people, Google Search is the entry point to the internet, so it's really important for businesses how they rank on Google.
+For many people, Google Search is the entry point to the internet, so how they rank on Google is really important for businesses.
-Unfortunately, Google Search doesn't provide a public API, so the only way to monitor the search results and ranking is to use [web scraping](https://en.wikipedia.org/wiki/Web_scraping).
+Unfortunately, Google Search doesn't provide a public API, so the only way to monitor search results and ranking is to use [web scraping](https://en.wikipedia.org/wiki/Web_scraping).

-The typical use cases are:
+Typical use cases are:

 - [Search engine optimization (SEO)](https://en.wikipedia.org/wiki/Search_engine_optimization)
-  — monitor how your website performs on Google for certain queries over a period of time.
+— Monitor how your website performs on Google for certain queries over a period of time.
 - Analyze ads for a given set of keywords.
 - Monitor your competition in both organic and paid results.
 - Build a URL list for certain keywords.
 This is useful if you, for example, need good relevant starting points when scraping web pages containing specific phrases.

-Read more in a [blog post](https://blog.apify.com/scrape-results-from-google-search-22a20537a951).
+Read more in this [blog post](https://blog.apify.com/scrape-results-from-google-search-22a20537a951).

 ## Input settings

-The actor gives you a fine-grained control about what kind of Google Search results you'll get.
+The actor gives you fine-grained control about what kind of Google Search results you'll get.
 You can specify the following settings:

 - Query phrases or raw URLs